 The narcissist will give you a birthday gift that has nothing to do with your interests.
 In fact, the gift they give you is so off the mark that you wonder if maybe your gift got mixed up with someone else's.
 It looks like something pulled off a shelf somewhere with little thought.
 These gifts are given when it's only you and the narcissist at home.
 If you are being given a gift in front of other people, it may be an over-the-top gift that you know that the two of you can't afford.
 Remember, the narcissist likes looking good in front of others.

 It seems like your partner/spouse gets really upset with you or does a disappearing act right before major holidays, like Christmas.
 You can't even remember what the fight was about, but it was a big one.
 In your mind you go over and over what you might have done to upset the narcissist.
 The truth is, you may not have done anything at all.
 Narcissists hate having the focus off of themselves — you've been really busy with your holiday parties at work and in your social organizations, as you should.
 Narcissists also have difficulty with what they perceive as their partner/spouse being happy, independent of them.
 So now you spend your holiday wondering where the narcissist took off to, and beating yourself up about it.

 8. They tell everyone that you are really crazy.

+This narcissistic behavior becomes more likely after a fight or if your relationship ends.
 Remember how the narcissist told you their exes were all crazy, and how finally they were with someone stable (you)?
 You now find out through friends and relatives that your ex is telling them that you are insane.
-And since everyone finds them to be charming (see number 3 above), you are concerned that these people will believe the narcissist over you.
-You may even have friends or relatives that take the narcissist's side.
+And since everyone finds them to be charming, you are concerned that these people will believe the narcissist over you.
+You may even have friends or relatives who take the narcissist's side.
 You will discover that those are people you didn't really want around you anyway.
 Your true friends know the truth.
-This narcissistic behavior becomes more likely after a fight or if your relationship ends.

-In part 3 of this series, you'll learn how to cope with being in a relationship with a narcissist.
+In part 3, you'll learn how to cope with being in a relationship with a narcissist.